xycorp/sdk-ui-android/README.md

 ### Installing

-You can add adk-ui-android to your existing project by cloning the project and manually adding it to your build.gradle:
+You can add sdk-ui-android to your existing app by cloning the project and manually adding it to your build.gradle:
 ```bash
 git clone git@github.com:XYOracleNetwork/sdk-ui-android.git